 Small arms and light weapons (SALW) and mine action (MA)

-NATO’s Partnership for Peace (PfP) Trust Fund Policy was initiated in 2000 to assist countries in fulfilling their Ottawa Convention obligations to dispose of stockpiles of anti-personnel landmines.
-The policy was later expanded to include efforts to implement the UN Programme of Action on SALW.
-More recently, the Trust Fund Policy has also been expanded to include projects addressing the consequences of defence reform, training and building integrity.
+NATO established the Partnership for Peace (PfP) Trust Fund Policy in 2000 to assist partner countries with the safe destruction of stocks of anti-personnel landmines.
+The policy was later expanded to include the destruction of surplus munitions, unexploded ordnance and SALW, and assisting partner countries in managing the consequences of defence reform, training and building integrity.

 NATO/Partnership Trust Funds may be initiated by a NATO member or partner country to tackle specific, practical issues linked to these areas.
 They are funded by voluntary contributions from individual NATO Allies, partners and organisations.